ffernandolima/data-table-plus/README.md

             var stopwatch = Stopwatch.StartNew();

             // Invokes the BulkInsert method
-            // You can also pass the BatchSize and the SqlBulkCopyOptions parameters to this method
+            // You can also pass the BatchSize and the BulkCopyOptions parameters to this method

             // BatchSize will be used to flush the values against the database table
-            // SqlBulkCopyOptions can be mixed up to get lots of advantages, by default some options will be set
+            // BulkCopyOptions can be mixed up to get lots of advantages, by default some options will be set

             sqlService.BulkInsert(dataTable: dataTable, primaryKeyNames: databaseKeyNames);